FitzSW/HF_HeH/PyScf_Comp/readme.md

 # PySCF Comparison

-This is a short comparison calculation using the cc-pVTZ basis set within the HF-SCF functionality of PySCF for the same geometry of methane.
+This is a short comparison calculation using the 6-311G basis set within the HF-SCF functionality of PySCF for the same geometry of HeH+.

-The file "pyscf_out" contains the reported energy of: -40.213360376289145 (hartree)
+The file "pyscf_out" contains the reported energy of: -2.9164904781659775 (hartree)

-The estimated Hartree-Fock limit energy of this system is -40.225, as reported in P.C.
-Hariharan and J. A. Pople, Theoret.
-Chem.
-Acta 28; 213 (1973)
+A reference value for the energy of this system is -2.97867 as reported in L.
+Wolniewicz J. Chem.
+Phys.
+43, 1087 (1965); https://doi.org/10.1063/1.1696885